BlackJocker1995/ConFix/README.md

-# LGDFix
+# ConFix

-This is an approach source code of LGDFix.
+This is an approach source code of ConFix.

 ## Requirement
 Python package requirement: numpy ; pandas ; pymavlink ; pyulog ; keras ; tensorflow